ajthiesen/RippleRSS/README.md

 ### OS Support
 - The AppKit version of Super Simple RSS (deprecated) supports 10.13.0+
 - The iOS/Catalyst version supports iOS 14.0 and macOS 11.0 and newer.

+### Contributing
+- Fork it
+- Create your feature branch: `git checkout -b feature/fooBar`
+- Commit your changes: `git commit -am 'Add some fooBar'`
+- Push to the branch: `git push origin feature/fooBar`
+- Create a new Pull Request